brettz9/intl-dom/README.md

   }
 }
 ```

+Note that if we had not provided the `type: 'ordinal'` config, the
+`rank` would not be able to have more than the `"one"` and `"*other"`
+categories, as English is limited to these for cardinal numbers, the
+default.

 Todo: Mention how plural formatting options from default argument still
 passed on to number formatter (e.g., to pass on `minimumFractionDigits`)